vyomasystems-lab/challenges-avishekchoudhary/level3_design/readme3.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (Mux module here) which takes in 5-bit and 2-bit inputs *sel* and *inp0-30* respectively and gives 2-bit output *out*
+The test drives inputs to the Design Under Test (Hex Keypad here) which takes in 4 inputs  and gives 3 outputs.

 1.The values are assigned to the input port using
 ```
 dut.Col.value = 2

 ```
-The assert statement is used for comparing the Detector's output to the expected value.
+The assert statement is used for comparing the Keypad's output to the expected value.

 The following error is seen:
 ```